conan-io/docs/reference/conanfile/methods/source.rst

 Source caching
 --------------

-Once the ``source()`` method has been called, its result will be cached and reuse for any build from source, for any configuration.
-That means that the ``source()`` source retrieval should be completely indepedent of the configuration.
+Once the ``source()`` method has been called, its result will be cached and reused for any build from source, for any configuration.
+That means that the retrieval of sources from the ``source()`` method should be completely independent of the configuration.
 It is not possible to implement conditionals on the ``settings``, and in general, any attempt to apply any conditional logic to the ``source()`` method is wrong.

 .. code-block:: python